Automated Storage & Retrieval System (AS/RS) Types & Uses

 The system is enclosed, and has an inserter/extractor device that runs in the center of the system, picking a specific queue of inventory and then discharging them onto awaiting conveyor or workstation.
 Different models store and retrieve differently, by taking either one item or a group of up to five items in one pass.

 This system can also be used to store SKUs until needed, discharging them onto awaiting conveyors.
 It can be integrated with other AS/RS systems to improve the other systems’ performance and dramatically reduce conveyor and floor space requirements.

 A Vertical Sequence Module provides high-density buffering for discrete tote sequencing applications.
 It is ideal for buffering, sequencing, and point-of-use items in a high-density footprint.
 The VSM totes can be stored and retrieved via conveyor, AMRs, AS/RS systems or manual pick window.
 The system stores totes on shelves within the unit(s).
 When a sequence of totes are required, the system pulls the totes from its storage and extracts them in the exact order or sequence as required.

 AS/RS Cost Factors

 As is the case for virtually any warehouse automation technology, the final cost of an automated storage and retrieval system can vary widely from operation to operation and even from industry to industry.
-The surest way to get a clear picture of what it will cost to implement AS/RS in your operation is to request a consultation from a knowledgeable and trusted systems integrator.
+The best way to understand which system is best for you and what it will cost to implement a Goods-to-Person AS/RS in your operation is to request a consultation from a knowledgeable and trusted systems integrator.

 That being said, by understanding the different factors that typically influence the final cost of investment, it is possible to estimate where on the cost spectrum your new system is going to fall.
 Here are the seven most important cost factors of AS/RS that you should consider: